Is your employee advocacy program failing?

 Why are you running an employee advocacy program in the first place?

-It’s easy just to say, “We want our employees to be external ambassadors for the company”.
+It’s easy to just say, “We want our employees to be external ambassadors for the company.”

 But to what end?